-Statewide research* highlights barriers of time, travel and access to care as the top reasons women do not get screened.
-To facilitate screening, Promise Me offers mobile mammography at various sites throughout the year.
+Barriers of time, travel and access to care are some of the top reasons women do not get screened.
+To facilitate screening, Promise Me offers mobile mammography (where available)* at various sites throughout the year.

 A mammovan can be hosted for one day or more at local companies and health clinics, alleviating barriers of time, travel and financial concerns.

 - Companies can host the service as a benefit to insured employees as part of their wellness program.

-- Companies and individual supporters can ‘Pay it Forward’ and sponsor the mammovan for one day or more to uninsured women at various sites throughout Omaha.
+- Companies and individual supporters can ‘Pay it Forward’ and sponsor the mammovan for one day or more to uninsured women at various sites (Omaha, Neb. only).

-- Individuals can provide a mammovan for a day to women in need as a memorial or in celebration of a loved one.
+- Individuals can provide a mammogram to women in need as a memorial or in celebration of a loved one.

 Who leads the sessions?

-Each Promise Me event is moderated by a Promise Me Leader.
-These Leaders, while volunteers, are highly trained, and serve as the bridge between community members and available breast health services.
-Promise Me Leaders are uniquely qualified as a trusted source because of the community ties they have already established.
+Each Promise Me event is moderated by a Promise Me leader.
+These volunteer leaders are trained, and serve as the bridge between community members and available breast health services.
+Promise Me leaders are uniquely qualified as a trusted source because of the community ties they have already established.
 Leaders live in the communities where the conversations are taking place and understand what is important to those communities.
-Additionally, Leaders are able to communicate in a language participants are comfortable with and can incorporate cultural customs to help participants cope with stress and promote ongoing breast self-awareness.
+Additionally, leaders are able to communicate in a language participants are comfortable with and can incorporate cultural customs to help participants cope with stress and promote ongoing breast self-awareness.